tohoilam/PlantieApp/README.md

  <img src="https://drive.google.com/uc?export=download&id=1-RB-h77AMfqBpGQbUO1qlwUaAlpJfDNk" width="200"/>
 </p>

 User will be able to see the history of photos taken here.
 The app will synchronize the list of images with the cloud when the user is logged in and there is an internet connection.
-When clicked on a photo, detail information of the plant will be displayed.
+When clicked on a photo, detail information of the plant will be displayed, which includes:
+* Name of plants
+* Brief description of the plant
+* Image
+* Size of plants
+* Growing conditions

 **3. Map**